chef-cft/habdemo/README.md

 habdemo $ docker-compose -f docker-compose-done.yml up
 ```

-To fix the misconfigured MongoDB service, launch the `habitat/utility` container image - a container image to interact with the [Habitat supervisors](https://www.habitat.sh/docs/concepts-supervisor/) - in a second terminal.
+Alternatively, you can fix the misconfigured MongoDB service, launch the `habitat/utility` container image - a container image to interact with the [Habitat supervisors](https://www.habitat.sh/docs/concepts-supervisor/) - in a second terminal.

 ```
 habdemo $ ./run_util.sh
 ```

 This launches the utility container on the appropriate network and drops you into a bash shell on that container.
-To reconfigure MongoDB, run the `apply_mongo_config.sh` script, passing the IP of the MongoDB container.
+To reconfigure MongoDB, run the `apply_mongo_config.sh` script, passing the IP of the MongoDB container, this will apply a new config template (`configs/mongo.toml`) into the running habitat supervisor (using `hap config apply`), this config template sets the `cluster_auth_mode=""`, which allows the app to connect to MongoDB.

 ```
 [root@cf651c234c50 /]# cd /habdemo